bartimus-primed/container_course/content/_index.md

 1. Open terminal/cmd
 2. Run `docker`
 3. View the options and commands that are shown
 4. Choose a command shown, type:
    > <span style="font-size:1rem">`docker COMMAND help`</span>
-5. View the additional help that is shown.
-6. Almost any command and the related subcommands will show help
+5. Almost any command and the related subcommands will show help
    > <span style="font-size:1rem">`docker COMMAND SUBCOMMAND help`</span>

 ---